 Now let’s look at these in further detail.

 These beds are lower in height and have a very modern look and simplistic design.
 As the surrounding frames are typically either made of wood or steel, there is a large variety to choose from on the market.
 Many people like to spend time selecting the kind of wood finish or headboard they want.
 With steel, you get the added reassurance of stronger support.
 However, it’s worth noting that almost always, the slats which suspend the mattress are made of wood, despite what the surrounding frame may be made of.
 Standard platform beds are not especially cheaper than box springs, in fact, they are priced around the same mark unless you opt for a solid wood version which can set you back some serious money.
-Platform beds which require assembly are much simpler to assemble than a box spring which involves assembly; however, it’s possible to find box springs which are pre-built and therefore much easier to manage.
+Platform beds that require assembly are much simpler to assemble than a box spring which involves assembly; however, it’s possible to find box springs that are pre-built and therefore much easier to manage.

 A visco mattress is perfectly suitable for a platform bed, despite the common misconception that they are incompatible.
 The firm wooden surface teamed with a memory foam mattress radiates through to the user and helps to maintain posture and comfort, ensuring good sleep.
 Slats are also choice, provided they are no more than 3 or 4 inches apart.
 Other types of mattresses can also be used on platform beds, however, bear in mind that organic latex mattresses are one of the heaviest types.
 If you’re generally overweight and have a latex mattress, be sure to check with your supplier if the platform bed can hold the total combined weight, especially if it’s of the slatted type.

 Usually, there is space below the platform, i.e., in between the underneath of the mattress and the floor.
-Which gives a feeling of having ‘space’ in the room, and in many cases where the gap is high enough this space is used for storage, which is a bonus for some.
+This gives a feeling of having ‘space’ in the room, and in many cases where the gap is high enough this space is used for storage, which is a bonus for some.
 Some platform beds may appear to have no gap or space underneath by looking at the sides, but looks can be deceiving.
 There is another type of bed known as an Ottoman bed.
 Like a platform in almost every other way, these Ottomans often have hydraulic pistons attached to the actual platform where the mattress rests on.
 The platform can then be raised, thus lifting the mattress and revealing storage space underneath.

 Because these are low in height, some people may find it difficult to get in and out of bed, especially if their back or knees are giving them a problem.
 These beds are also a bit heavy to handle and move around, especially those made of solid wood.